 - Bulimia Nervosa of low frequency and/or limited duration: All of the criteria for bulimia nervosa are met, except that the binge eating and inappropriate compensatory behavior occurs at a lower frequency and/or for less than three months

-Pica is a relatively uncommon feeding disorder, which involves eating items that are not typically thought of as food and that do not contain any nutritional value.
+Pica involves eating items that are not typically thought of as food and that do not contain any nutritional value.

-For example, people with pica may choose to eat hair, paint, or dirt.
+People with pica may choose to eat, for example, hair, paint, or dirt.

-Rumination syndrome is a rare, less-talked-about feeding disorder characterized by effortless regurgitation of most foods following consumption, due to the involuntary contraction of the muscles around the abdomen.
+Rumination syndrome is characterized by effortless regurgitation of most foods following consumption, due to the involuntary contraction of the muscles around the abdomen.

 Night Eating Syndrome

 In night eating syndrome, people feel the need to compulsively eat at night.
-Most of the calories they consume is during the night and people find themselves eating after awakening from sleep, or by excessive food consumption after the evening meal.
+Most of the calories consumed occur during the night and people find themselves eating after awakening from sleep, or by excessive food consumption after the evening meal.

 The behavior is not better explained by environmental influences or social norms, or by the presence of another mental health problem, like binge-eating disorder.
 People who exhibit night eating syndrome experience clinically significant distress and impairment.